companydotcom/vastly/packages/create-wave-app/src/templates/_shared_ts/README.md

       - What is your GitHub email?
       - What is your GitHub username?
       - What is your GitHub token?
 (Personal Access Token with full repo scope)
-   4. Which package manager do you want to use? npm / yarn
+   4. Which package manager do you want to use? npm / pnpm
    5. Generate?
 No / Yes
    ```
 3. After the prompts, create-wave-app will create a folder with your project name.
 Navigate to your
 new project and run one of the following depending on your answer to question 4 above. `npm install`
-or `yarn install`.
+or `pnpm install`.
 Moving forward, the examples below will be using `npm`.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---